nmwsharp/geometry-central/docs/docs/surface/intrinsic_triangulations/integer_coordinates.md

 The `IntegerCoordinatesIntrinsicTriangulation` is one concrete implementation (subclass) of [intrinsic triangulations](../basics). **Most of its functionality is documented there.**

+### Tradeoffs

+The signpost intrinsic triangulation is one of the two main intrinsic triangulation representations currently available in geometry-central, the other being [signposts](../signposts).
+For many tasks, either reprentation will be highly effective, but there are some tradeoffs.

+**Pros:**

+- **Robustness.** Integer coordinates are guaranteed to always maintain a topologically valid representation of the common subdivision, through any sequence of operations.

+**Cons:**

+- **Performance.** Integer coordinates may be moderately more expensive in terms of runtime than signposts (although both are often on the order of milliseconds).
+Some operations, such as tracing out a single edge of the intrinsic triangulation, are only implemented by first extracting the entire common subdivision, which has some overhead.

 ### Constructors

 ??? func "`#!cpp IntegerCoordinatesIntrinsicTriangulation::IntegerCoordinatesIntrinsicTriangulation(ManifoldSurfaceMesh& mesh, IntrinsicGeometryInterface& inputGeom)`"